 Carl started teacher training with Bhante Bodhidhamma in 2011.
-Since then, he has been leading a weekly sitting group at his work, occasionally helps out at Jamyang in London, and does the odd dhamma talk at a fellow Satipanya regular's sitting group in North London.
-He also assists Bhante at Gaia House each May and leads a couple of retreats at Satipanya later in the year.
+Since then, he has been leading a weekly sitting group, occasionally helps out at Jamyang in London, and does the odd dhamma talk at a fellow Satipanya regular's sitting group in North London.
+He also assists Bhante at Gaia House each May and leads a number of retreats at Satipanya during the year.

-A software engineer by trade, Carl, 45, has been helping Satipanya with their website and Newsbyte, recently leading the move to use MailChimp for the Newsbyte, and otherwise provides general technical consultancy to Satipanya.
+A software engineer by trade, Carl, 47, has been helping Satipanya with their website and Newsbyte, including leading the move to use MailChimp for the Newsbyte, and otherwise provides general technical consultancy to Satipanya.

-He has been studying for a Master's degree in Buddhist Studies at the University of South Wales since 2014 and is currently working on his dissertation.
+Carl has a Master's degree in Buddhist Studies from the University of South Wales.
 He is continuing teacher training with Bhante Bodhidhamma.